soukhova/Spatial-Availability-Measure/workshop/README.md

 ALL IMAGES WERE CREATED BY ANTONIO USING TAYASUI SKETCHES ON AN IPAD -->

-## Abstract
+## Summary

-Accessibility measures are widely used in transportation, urban and healthcare planning, among other applications.
-These measures are weighted sums of the opportunities that can be reached given the cost of movement and are interpreted to represent the potential for spatial interaction.
-Though these measures are useful in understanding spatial structure, their methodologies count available opportunities multiple times.
-This leads to interpretability issues, as noted in recent research on balanced floating catchment areas (BFCA) and competitive measures of accessibility.
-In this paper, we respond to the limitations of the accessibility measure by proposing a new measure of *spatial availability* which is calculated by imposing a single constraint on the conventional gravity-based accessibility.
-Similar to the gravity model from which spatial availability is derived, a single constraint ensures that the marginals at the destination are met and thus the number of opportunities are preserved.
-Through examples, we detail the formulation of the proposed measure.
-Further, we use data from the 2016 Transportation Tomorrow Survey of the Greater Golden Horseshoe area in southern Ontario, Canada, to contrast how the conventional accessibility measure tends to overestimate and underestimate the number of jobs *available* to workers.
-We conclude with some discussion of the possible uses of spatial availability and argue that, compared to conventional measures of accessibility, it can offer a more meaningful and interpretable measure of opportunity access.
-All data and code used in this research are openly available.
+Accessibility measures are widely used to summarize the ease of reaching potential destinations.
+As such, they combine, into a single summary measure, properties of the land use system, on the one hand, and the transportation system and travel behavior on the other.
+Defined as the weighted sum of the opportunities that can be reached given the cost of movement, accessibility is used in transportation planning, health planning, economic analysis, etc.

+This workshop introduces *spatial availability*.
+Much like accessibility, spatial availability measures the ease of reaching potential destinations.
+However, unlike accessibility, it makes opportunities available uniquely to members of the population.
+For example, a job, once it is available to someone, it is no longer available to somebody else.
+In effect, spatial availability is a singly-constrained accessibility measure that preserves the number of opportunities.

+In this workshop, we explain the intuitions behind spatial availability and describe the mechanisms to implement it.
+A key to this is the idea of *proportional allocation*, and the use of proportional allocation factors.

+The use of proportional allocation factors as a mechanism for constraining the spatial availability means that the results are easier to interpret than those obtained from accessibility analysis, and they are more intuitive as well.

+One exercise is provided, meant to be solved by hand.
+The workshop finishes with a practical example of implementation in the `R` language.
+Data from a real survey in the Greater Toronto and Hamilton Area and the use of package {accessibility} give hands-on practice that can serve as a launching pad for your own experiments and applications.

 ## Materials